dsoellinger/Udacity-Machine-Learning-Nanodegree/lecture_notes/linear_regression.md

 Linear regression tries to find a 'best fit' line among the training data.
 If your dataset has some outlying extreme values that don't fit a general pattern, they can have a surprisingly large effect.

 ## Regularization
-Useful technique to improve our models and make sure that they don't overfit.
+A useful technique to improve our models and make sure that they don't overfit.

 Let's assume that we have two models.
 One is simple (eg. linear equation) and one that is more complex (higher-degree polynomial).
 Of course, the polynomial is more likely to do better on the training set since it's easier to get a low error.